 • Can produce clear, detailed text on a wide range of subjects and explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-Listening, and especially reading, were the most important components of my learning activities while learning Mandarin Chinese in 1968; where I spent most of my time and energy.
+Reading isn’t just a strong indicator, but also a means of achieving fluency.
+Listening, and reading were the most important components of my learning activities while learning Mandarin Chinese in 1968.
+I spent most of my time and energy building my comprehension skills.
 If I had had a system like LingQ when I was learning Chinese, it would have been much much easier.
-The ability to translate words and phrases instantly, and not have to look them up, and the ability to hear these words instantly, all speed up the learning process immensely.
+The ability to translate words and phrases instantly, listen to the pronunciation, and review definitely speed up the learning process.

 Anything you find online can be turned into a language lesson on LingQ, not only news articles.
 Create lessons with YouTube videos, audiobooks, blog posts, Netflix shows and more.
 Check out the complete guide to importing to find out more.

 Faster learning means more intense learning.
 It took me nine months to reach a level where I could translate newspaper editorials from English to Chinese and from Chinese to English, read novels and interpret.
 I did this in the age of the open-reel tape recorder, long before the age of the internet, online dictionaries, language learning apps, MP3 files and YouTube.
-I would have been able to achieve more if I had the tools that are available today.
+With a tool like LingQ, I would have been able to take my listening and reading to a different level of effectiveness and intensity.

-Some people want to claim it’s possible to be fluent with a limited vocabulary, that someone could be fluent with a grade three vocabulary level.
-That works if you are ten years old.
-But if you are an adult and you can only communicate with children, to my mind you’re less than fluent.
-If you can only talk about the weather and very basic things, even if you do so fluently, to my mind you’re not fluent.
+Some people want to claim it’s possible to be fluent with a limited vocabulary.
+This isn’t true.
+If you can only talk about the weather and very basic subjects, even if you do so fluidly, you’re not fluent.
+Fluency is about spontaneity across a wide variety of subjects.

 Most adult native speakers have a large vocabulary–a large active vocabulary– in their own language.
-Certainly, the people that I would like to communicate with in any language I am learning, have large active vocabularies.
-Therefore I have to have a fairly large passive vocabulary in order to understand what they’re saying, in order to engage with them in meaningful conversations.
+Therefore, at the very least, I have to have a fairly large passive vocabulary in order to understand what others are saying.
+Meaningful conversations require that both interlocutors have a large passive vocabulary.
 Fluency implies two-way communication.
-You can learn a few phrases using some memory technique and try to express yourself fairly quickly, but the trick is to understand what other people are saying.
-That is why I put so much emphasis on listening and reading, vocabulary and comprehension, as a key component of fluency, or at least potential fluency.
+You can learn a few phrases and try to express yourself fairly quickly, but the trick is to understand what other people are saying.

-Your language goals will depend on your needs.
-If you have a need to communicate right away because you’re in the country and you have to go to the stores to buy things etc. you will feel more pressure to speak early.
-In my case, far away from where the languages I’m learning are spoken, I’m quite content to let my vocabulary accumulate, and my ability to understand develop, until I have a need or opportunity to speak a lot, and then my speaking develops quite quickly.
+Ultimately, our language goals will depend on our needs.
+If you have a need to communicate right away because you’re in the country, you’ll have more pressure to achieve spoken fluency more quickly.
+In my case, far away from where the languages I’m learning are spoken, I’m quite content to let my vocabulary accumulate and prioritize my fluency as a reader and listener.
+Afterwards, my speaking develops quite quickly.